-I’m intrigued by historical orchard recipes and the preservation methods that previous generations applied to surplus fruit.
-I’m posting the more interesting, unusual and/or easily re-creatable ones that I come across here on Orchard Notes.
+I’m intrigued by historical orchard and soft fruit recipes and the preservation methods that previous generations applied to surplus harvests, so I’m posting the more interesting, unusual and/or easily re-creatable ones that I come across here on Orchard Notes.

 If you know of any interesting sources for recipes that use orchard fruits – the more historical the better – please do let me know.